kmaaallen/simon-game/documentation/logic.md

 };</code></pre>

 4) The start button changes to OFF state (i.e false) regardless of starting state if the power button goes to OFF state.
-NOTE: ran these tests in random order (to check when start button was changing to false regardless of starting state)<br>

 To get the start status to change to OFF (false) when power was clicked off I had to add a conditional to my power onclick function.<br>
 <pre><code>document.getElementById('power').onclick = function() {